sergeballif/NSC-Math-181/GP4.4.md

 ## Overview

-In our final section of the semester, we examine the central mathematical concept of the course: **The Fundamental Theorem of Calculus** ("FTC").
+In our final section of Chapter 4, we examine the central mathematical concept of the course: **The Fundamental Theorem of Calculus** ("FTC").
 The FTC unifies the concept of the definite integral with the concept of the derivative by giving a way to calculate a definite integral in terms of an antiderivative, instead of using geometry or a Riemann sum.
 In addition to learning to use the FTC and antiderivatives to calculate definite integrals, we will look at the **Total Change Theorem** (sometimes referred to as the "Net" Change Theorem) that gives a platform for applying definite integrals to a wide variety of real-world problems.

 ## Learning objectives